-In the top left panel we show the relation between $\bar{M}_{200}^{q}$ and the cluster's $M_{200}$ at $z=0$.
-The panel shows a a mild growth of $\bar{M}_{200}^{q}$ with $z=0$ cluster mass.
-The dashed lines show the result of a linear regression fit, obtained combining all satellites inside each cluster-mass bin, regardless of whether they were quenched in-situ or pre-quenched.
-Not surprisingly, this relation is clearly stronger for the in-situ quenched that for the pre-quenched satellites.
-From the color coding we can also see that, at $z=0$, the dominant population changes with cluster mass (see also Fig.~\ref{fig:delta_frac}).
-For low $z=0$ cluster masses, most satellites were quenched in-situ, while for their high mass counterparts satellites arrive to the cluster pre-quenched.
-However, the values of $\bar{M}_{200}^{q}$ are all within the mass range of low mass clusters, i.e. $\log_{10}M_{200}$~[M$_{\odot}$]$~\sim 14.0$.
+In the top left-hand panel, we show the relation between $\bar{M}_{200}^{q}$ and the cluster's $M_{200}$ at $z=0$.
+The panel shows a mild growth of $\bar{M}_{200}^{q}$ with $z=0$ cluster mass.
+The dashed lines show the result of a linear regression fit, obtained combining all satellites inside each cluster-mass bin, regardless of whether they were quenched in situ or pre-quenched.
+Not surprisingly, this relation is stronger for the in situ quenched than for the pre-quenched satellites.
+From the colour coding, we can also see that, at $z=0$, the dominant population changes with cluster mass (see also Fig.~\ref{fig:delta_frac}).
+For low $z=0$ cluster masses, most satellites were quenched in situ, while for their high-mass counterparts satellites arrive into the cluster pre-quenched.
+However, the values of $\bar{M}_{200}^{q}$ are all within the mass range of low-mass clusters, i.e. $\log_{10}M_{200}$~[M$_{\odot}$]$~\sim 14.0$.

-As we move towards higher redshift, we can clearly see that the slope of the fit increases, reaching a value $\approx 1$ at $z = 0.9$.
-In section \ref{section:rpsection} we will study in detail the mechanisms that produce this trend.
+As we move towards a higher redshift, we can see that the slope of the fit increases, reaching a value $\approx 1$ at $z = 0.9$.
+In section \ref{section:rpsection}, we will study in detail the mechanisms that produce this trend.
 Note that the most massive structures at this $z$ have $M_{200} \sim 10^{14.6}\rm M_\odot$.
-Interestingly, according to Fig.~\ref{fig:delta_frac}, this mass corresponds to the transition were the pre-quenched population at $z=0$ becomes dominant over the in-situ quenched satellites.
-A comparison between the left and right top panels ($z=0$ and $z=0.9$, respectively) shows that, even at this transition mass, the in-situ quenched population is more dominant at high than low redshifts.
-This could be produced by the different assembly histories that clusters at $z=0.90$ and $z = 0.00$ have experienced.
-High redshift clusters have mainly accreted star forming galaxies residing in low mass structures, while low redshift clusters were able to grow by the accretion of more massive, pre-quenched substructures.
+Interestingly, according to Fig.~\ref{fig:delta_frac}, this mass corresponds to the transition where the pre-quenched population at $z=0$ becomes dominant over the in situ quenched satellites.
+A comparison between the left-hand and right-hand top panels ($z=0$ and $0.9$, respectively) shows that, even at this transition mass, the in situ quenched population is more dominant at high than low redshifts.
+This could be produced by the different assembly histories that clusters at $z=0.90$ and $0$ have experienced.
+High-redshift clusters have mainly accreted star-forming galaxies residing in low-mass structures, while low-redshift clusters were able to grow by the accretion of more massive, pre-quenched substructures.